Farshid-997/Moto-Bike-niche-website-client-side-Farshid-997/README.md

 1. Motor Bike website
 2. build with react and material ui
 3. also use mogodb and express
-4. we can purchase and we  have admin and login dashboard
+4. we can purchase bikes and we  have an admin panel and login dashboard
 5. we can also delete items as user and as admin